sudheerponaganti/sudheerponaganti-portfolio/README.md

 PORTFOLIO USER DETAILS AND STATS:

-In oreder to show case the user personal details and stats , i used components namely portfolioUserStatsWrapper portfolioUserDetails portfoiloUserStats and also used salesforce custom object naed 'Portfolio__c" to get the personal details . and user stats are providing using configuration public variables by declaring public(@api) variables in meta.xml file.
+In oreder to show case the user personal details and stats , i used components namely portfolioUserStatsWrapper, portfolioUserDetails, portfoiloUserStats and also used salesforce custom object naed 'Portfolio__c" to get the personal details . and user stats are providing using configurable public variables by declaring public(@api) variables in meta.xml file.

 PORTFOLIO SUMMARY TAB: